Province of New Jersey: Proprietary government

 In March 1664, King Charles II granted his brother, James, the Duke of York, a Royal colony that covered New Netherlands and present-day Maine.
 This charter also included parts of present-day Massachusetts, which conflicted with that colony's charter.
 The charter allowed James traditional propriety rights and imposed few restrictions upon his powers.
 In general terms, the charter was equivalent to a conveyance of land conferring on him the right of possession, control, and government, subject only to the limitation that the government must be consistent with the laws of England.
 The Duke of York never visited his colony and exercised little direct control of it.
 He elected to administer his government through governors, councils, and other officers appointed by himself.
 No provision was made for an elected assembly.

-Later in 1664, the Duke of York gave the part of his new possessions between the Hudson River and the Delaware River to Sir George Carteret in exchange for settlement of a debt.
-The territory was named after the island of Jersey, Carteret's ancestral home.
+Later in 1664, the Duke of York gave the part of his new possessions, New York, between the Hudson River and the Delaware River to Sir George Carteret in recognition of his loyalty during the English Civil War.
+The territory was named after the Channel Island of Jersey, Carteret's homeland.
 The other section of New Jersey was sold to Lord Berkeley of Stratton, who was a close friend of the Duke.
 As a result, Carteret and Berkeley became the two English lords proprietors of New Jersey.
 The two proprietors of New Jersey attempted to attract more settlers to move to the province by granting sections of lands to settlers and by passing the Concession and Agreement, a 1665 document that granted religious freedom to all inhabitants of New Jersey; under the British government, there was no such religious freedom as the Church of England was the state church.
 In return for the land, the settlers were supposed to pay annual fees known as quit-rents.